Step One in Well-Meaning Advice

 Cons: Not all couples can communicate, even with a mediator.
-May not work if financial, emotional or psychological abuse exists.
+It May not work if financial, emotional, or psychological abuse exists.
 An experienced, trained divorce mediator can ascertain if your divorce or separation is suitable for mediation or not.
 CO-MEDIATION is another option.
 A gender-neutral team, (female and male mediator) assists the couple together.

 Collaborative Divorce Process

 An excellent process to get a divorce, Collaborative Law is especially good for complex cases in medium- to long-term marriages.
 The parties meet face-to-face in a series of meetings with their own collaboratively-trained attorneys.
-The collaborative attorney is a family and divorce specialist, has mediation training, collaboration training and must be accepted by his peers in a collaborative group.
+The collaborative attorney is a family and divorce specialist, has mediation training, collaboration training, and must be accepted by his peers in a collaborative group.

 The attorneys advocate for their own clients but remain open to the views and interests of the other spouse.
-Sometimes a neutral facilitator, communication or child coach attends the meetings, only if needed to ensure that emotions don’t disrupt the process.
+Sometimes a neutral facilitator, communication, or child coach attends the meetings, only if needed to ensure that emotions don’t disrupt the process.
 The parties and their counsel sign an agreement that says they will not litigate (with these lawyers).
 This keeps the threat of litigation out of the process.
-The parties usually can resolve their case expeditiously and cost-effective.
+The parties usually can resolve their case expeditiously and cost-effectively.

 Pros: You and your spouse remain in control.
 No trips to court, all negotiations are private and occur in your attorney’s offices.
 You have the added protection and legal advice at the table which provides ongoing advice, negotiation, counseling, and protection.
 More expensive than mediation, however, far less than litigated cases.